 The bronchial arteries receive blood from the thoracic aorta and the upper intercostal arteries.
 They enter the lung at the hilum and branch at the main bronchus.

 One portion of these arteries supply the lower trachea, extrapulmonary airways, and supporting structures and drain into the superficial bronchial veins.
-These veins join the azygous (from the right lung) or the accessory hemiazygous or intercostal vein (from the left lung), before reaching the inferior vena cava to enter the right heart.
+These veins join the azygous (from the right lung), the accessory hemizygous or intercostal vein (from the left lung), before reaching the inferior vena cava to enter the right heart.

-The bronchial arteries also supply the intrapulmonary airways as far as the level of the terminal bronchioles, where they form extensive anastomoses with the pulmonary vasculature.
-This portion drains via deep bronchial veins within the lung, which join the pulmonary veins to travel to the left heart.
+The bronchial arteries also supply the intrapulmonary airways up to the level of the terminal bronchioles, where they form extensive anastomoses with the pulmonary vasculature.
+This portion drains via deep bronchial veins within the lung and joins the pulmonary veins to travel to the left heart.

 Clinical Relevance – Right Heart Failure

-This increases the afterload on the right ventricle, causing right ventricular hypertrophy and diastolic right heart failure.
-Chronic hypoxia can occur at altitude, or as a consequence of a lung disease such as emphysema.
+This increases the afterload on the right ventricle, causing right ventricular hypertrophy and right-sided heart failure.
+Chronic hypoxia may also occur at high altitudes, or as a consequence of lung disease such as emphysema.

 Clinical relevance – Pulmonary Oedema

 If the pressure inside the pulmonary capillaries rises, then more fluid will leave the capillaries.
-This can occur if left atrial pressure rises (such as in mitral valve stenosis or in left ventricular failure).
-Not all of this extra tissue fluid will be reabsorbed, and so will build up in the lung tissue.
+This can occur if the left atrial pressure rises (such as in mitral valve stenosis or left ventricular failure).
+Not all of this extra tissue fluid will be reabsorbed and therefore builds up in the lung tissue.
 This is known as pulmonary oedema.